ScriptingBytes/DT_Page/README.md

-# Dream Thief — Gear Visuals
+# Dream Thief — Concept Art Visuals

 A visual gallery for the weapons and tools from **Dream Thief**, featuring detailed concept-art style SVGs and simplified clipart icons.